-The change in fair value of interest rate swap for the year ended December 31, 2023 was \$0.3 million.
-Adjustments to the fair value are due to changes in interest rates as of December 31, 2023 relative to the interest rate of our Swap Contract as of December 31, 2022.
+The change in fair value of interest rate swap for the year ended December 31, 2024 was \$0.2 million.
+Prior to settlement and termination of the Swap Contract in October 2024, adjustments to the fair value were due to changes in interest rates during 2024 relative to the interest rate of the Swap Contract as of December 31, 2023.